iTwin/itwinjs-core/common/api/imodeljs-clients.api.md

 // @beta
 export class AuthorizedClientRequestContext extends ClientRequestContext {
-    constructor(accessToken: AccessToken, activityId?: GuidString, applicationId?: string, applicationVersion?: string, sessionId?: GuidString);
+    // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @beta, but its signature references "AccessToken" which is marked as @internal constructor(accessToken: AccessToken, activityId?: GuidString, applicationId?: string, applicationVersion?: string, sessionId?: GuidString);
+    // Warning: (ae-incompatible-release-tags) The symbol "accessToken" is marked as @beta, but its signature references "AccessToken" which is marked as @internal
     accessToken: AccessToken;
 }